Services

 Threatened and Endangered Species

-Bionomics prepares Biological Assessments (BA’s) and Biological Evaluations (BE’s) in compliance with Section 7 of the ESA of 1973, and State and local requirements.
-Bionomics coordinates with the U.S. Fish and Wildlife Service (USFWS) to identify threatened or endangered species within project areas.
+Bionomics Environmental, Inc. prepares Biological Assessments (BA’s) and Biological Evaluations (BE’s) in compliance with Section 7 of the ESA of 1973, and State and local requirements.
+Bionomics Environmental, Inc. coordinates with the U.S. Fish and Wildlife Service (USFWS) to identify threatened or endangered species within project areas.
 Field surveys, research, and analyses are conducted to determine presence of habitat and impacts to threatened and endangered species.
 Findings are then submitted to the USFWS and/or the National Marine Fisheries Service for consultations and determinations.

 Environmental Compliance and Due Diligence Audits

-Bionomics specializes in environmental regulatory compliance studies concerning air emissions, cultural resources, hazardous materials, hazardous waste, natural resources, environmental impacts, noise, pollution, environmental programs, pesticides, petroleum products, solid waste, storage tanks, toxic substances, wastewater, and water quality.
+Bionomics Environmental, Inc. specializes in environmental regulatory compliance studies concerning air emissions, cultural resources, hazardous materials, hazardous waste, natural resources, environmental impacts, noise, pollution, environmental programs, pesticides, petroleum products, solid waste, storage tanks, toxic substances, wastewater, and water quality.